Quantitative understanding of negative thermal expansion in scandium trifluoride from neutron total scattering measurements: Discussion and conclusions

-We need to state clearly that the deformations of the ScF$_6$ octahedra do not in any way repudiate the importance of RUMs.
-It is a common misconception that the RUM model requires the octahedra to be very rigid (a mistake propagated in reference \onlinecite{Wendt:2019it}), but in fact quite the opposite is true \cite{Dove:2019dl}.
 The point is this: the fact that the RUMs are restricted to wave vectors lying on lines in reciprocal space means that they are a vanishingly small fraction of the total number of phonon modes and therefore alone they cannot give overall NTE.
-Instead, to get overall NTE it is necessary that there is a sufficiently-large number of low-frequency RUM-like phonon modes close to the wave vectors of the RUMs.
+Instead, to get overall NTE it is necessary that there is a sufficiently-large number of low-frequency RUM-like phonon modes---quasi-RUMs---close to the wave vectors of the RUMs.
 This is possible if the polyhedra (in this case the ScF$_6$ octahedra) have some flexibility.
-Thus we propose firstly that the existence of the RUMs gives a set of phonons with the necessary low frequencies and appropriate mode eigenvectors for the tension effect to give NTE, and secondly that the flexibility of the polyhedra allows the contribution from the RUMs to spread across a sufficiently large volume in reciprocal space to have enough thermodynamic weighting to give an overall NTE.
+Thus we propose firstly that the existence of the RUMs gives a set of phonons with the necessary low frequencies and appropriate mode eigenvectors for the tension effect to give NTE, and secondly that the flexibility of the polyhedra allows the contribution from the quasi-RUMs to spread across a sufficiently large volume in reciprocal space to have enough thermodynamic weighting to give an overall NTE.
 This explains concisely why there is NTE in ScF$_3$ but only positive thermal expansion in other perovskites such as SrTiO$_3$; both materials have stiff cation--anion (Sc--F or Ti--O) bonds, but the TiO$_6$ octahedra are more resistant to bond-bending distortion than the ScF$_6$ octahedra.
 This interpretation provides a plausible and reasonable explanation of the origin of NTE in ScF$_3$: one that is predictive, that is based on standard concepts in condensed matter physics, and that is consistent with previous experimental data and simulations.